vmagnin/unsubscribe/README-EN.md

 | ? tr'000 ? grep -Po'http[s]?://[^>]+'
 ```

 * The first `grep` is responsible for detecting the `List-Unsubscribe` fields.
-They are not required to be at the beginning of the line, it allows detection of non-standard `X-List-Unsubscribe' fields.
+They are not required to be at the beginning of the line, this allows detection of non-standard `X-List-Unsubscribe` fields.
-* The `-z` option replaces line breaks in the file with null bytes, which allows to get around the fact that `grep` normally looks for patterns in every line of a file, whereas `List-Unsubscribe` fields usually take up one to three lines.
+* The `-z` option replaces line breaks in the file with null bytes, which allows to get around the fact that `grep` normally looks for patterns in every line of a file, whereas `List-Unsubscribe` fields usually take up between one to three lines.
 * The `-P` option stands for *Perl-compatible regular expressions (PCREs)*, which is the most complex type of regular expression handled by the `grep` command.
 * The `-o` option keeps only the portion corresponding to the detected pattern, instead of the entire line.
 * `\s` designates a space character, in particular space, tab, and linebreak, which are the three characters that can be encountered at that location.
 The `+` indicates that there is at least one character.
 The `?` indicates that this is a minimal quantizer: we reverse the regular expression engine's greed to capture as few characters as possible to the next part of the expression.